 Turbot should lie about two hours in pump water, with salt and vinegar.
 During this time, water should be prepared to boil it in, of which there should be a sufficient quantity to cover the fish well, impregnated with a stick of horse-radish sliced, a handful of salt, and a bunch of sweet herbs.
-When this water has acquired a sufficient tas. of the seasoning, take it off the fire, and let it cool, before you put in the turbot, which would otherwise crack.
-A middle-sized turbot will require to be boiled twenty minutes : when enough, drain the boiled twenty minutes is when enough, drain the sauce must be lobster, or anchovy.
+When this water has acquired a sufficient taste of the seasoning, take it off the fire, and let it cool, before you put in the turbot, which would otherwise crack.
+A middle-sized turbot will require to be boiled twenty minutes : when enough, drain it.
+Serve it garnished with a fringe of curled parsley, and the sauce must be lobster, or anchovy.